estuary/flow/site/docs/concepts/collections.md

 you wish to _query_ a collection, rather than an exhaustive key that's certain to be unique for every document.

+### Empty keys

+When a catalog is automatically generated, there may not be an unambiguously correct key for all collections.
+This could occur, for example, when a SQL database doesn't have a primary key defined for some table.

+In cases like this, the generated catalog will contain an empty collection key.
+However, every collection must have a non-empty key, so you'll need to manually edit the generated catalog and specify keys for those collections before using the catalog.

 ## Projections

 Projections are named locations within a collection document that may be used for